+The cost of the arbitration system will be shared between the advocacy organizations invoking arbitration, the company seeking the FFL certification and the certification body.

-The receipt, evaluation process and decision about objections will be documented to provide a traceable resource for future investigations on this matter, and to ensure consistent decision-making and understanding of objections trends, aiming to guarantee the continual improvement of the certification scheme.
-Where the Fair for Life certification system is found to be lacking the related standard issues will be addressed in the course of the next standard revision process.
+Where the Fair for Life standard system is found to be deficient, the related standard issues will be addressed in the course of the next standard revision process.